Jayme Closs Found Alive: Teen Missing Since Parents Were Murdered In October Rescued, Suspect In Custody

 Closs has been missing since October 15, 2018, when police found the bodies of her parents murdered in their home in Barron.
 Police said they found Closs at Eau Claire Acres, a small housing development several miles away.

-As CNN had reported in October, investigators initially struggled to find clues about Closs’s disappearance and hundreds of volunteers joined in to search for the teen or any possible clues to her whereabouts.
+As CNN had reported in October, investigators initially struggled to find clues about Closs’s disappearance and hundreds of volunteers joined in to search for the teen, or any possible clues to her whereabouts.
 Though Barron County Sheriff Chris Fitzgerald did not share many specific details at the time, he said there was a “100 percent expectation” that the teen was still alive.

 Jayme Closs, a 13-year-old girl who vanished after her parents were found dead in their northwestern Wisconsin home, has been found alive, the Barron County Sheriff's Department said https://t.co/otlQvSYp7A pic.twitter.com/5VM0a13AaN